SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 EBS = Elastic Block Storage

-When creating an instance, this is "Step 4: Add Storage"
+(When creating an instance on the console, this is "Step 4: Add Storage")

 Essentially, EBS is a virtual hard disk drive in the cloud (used by EC2).
 Every server has a disk.

-* One EBS Volume can be attached to one EC2 instance at a time, hence, no other EC2 instance can connect to that EBS Provisioned IOPS Volume.
+* **One EBS Volume can be attached to one EC2 instance** at a time, hence, no other EC2 instance can connect to that EBS Provisioned IOPS Volume.
 * EBS provides persistent block storage volumes for EC2 instances.

 ## AZs and Regions